jup-ag/space-station/labs/2-perpetual-exchange/5-faq/1-faq.md

   - wBTC Token Account for wBTC-Long;
   - USDC and USDT Token Account for ALL Short positions.

-* Oracle Price Not Reached
+- Oracle Price Not Reached

   There are two oracles that we are using for TP/SL, the Pyth Mainnet Oracles and the Pyth Pythnet oracles.
 For full detail, please refer [here](https://station.jup.ag/labs/perpetual-exchange/how-it-works#oracle).

   Our chart data is using the [Pythnet oracles](https://pyth.network/price-feeds/crypto-sol-usd?cluster=pythnet) and the positions uses the [Mainet oracles](https://pyth.network/price-feeds/crypto-sol-usd?cluster=solana-mainnet-beta).

-If you are sure that you have an active ATA for the position and check the Mainnet oracle price and confirm that TPSL is not triggered at the price it is supposed to, please open a [Perp-ticket](https://discord.com/channels/897540204506775583/1197460751556804608).
+If you are sure that you have an active ATA for the position and check the Mainnet oracle price and confirm that TP/SL is not triggered at the price it is supposed to, please open a [Perp-ticket](https://discord.com/channels/897540204506775583/1197460751556804608).

 **4. Why is my liquidation price changing?**